rafael-santiago/helios/src/include/doc/hc/README.md

 ## "hc/hc_execinfo.hsl"

-If your project generates GCC's backtraces the execinfo library is necessary, then to verify if the current build environment can handle codes with this:
+If your project generates GCC's backtraces the execinfo library is necessary.
+Then to verify if the current build environment can handle codes with this:

     include ~/hc/hc.hsl